jzelAdmin2006/git-repo-webdav-backupper/ReadMe.md

+# git repo WebDAV backupper

-# Backupper for git repos: Use your WebDAV Server as a git repo backup!
+Backupper for git repos: Use your WebDAV Server as a git repo backup!